• Skip to primary navigation

 • Add 2 quarts cold water to a mixing bowl along with 1/2 cup kosher or sea salt.
 Stir to dissolve.
 Cut the pork shoulder into 2" chunks.
 Add the pork chunks to the brine, cover, and store in the fridge for an hour.
 If the pork isn't completely submerged just add a bit more water.

 • Once brined, remove the pork chunks and pat them dry.
-Add them to a clean mixing bowl along with: 2 teaspoons Mexican oregano, 1 teaspoon cumin, 1/2 teaspoon chipotle powder (optional), 1 teaspoon salt, freshly cracked black pepper, and 2-3 tablespoons oil.
+Add them to a clean mixing bowl along with: 2 teaspoons Mexican oregano, 1 teaspoon cumin, 1 teaspoon salt, freshly cracked black pepper, and 2-3 tablespoons oil.
 Combine well.
+Note: I also added 1/2 teaspoon chipotle powder to this mixture but you can consider that optional.

 • Add pork pieces to a casserole dish along with the juice of 1 orange, the juice of 1 lime, 1/2 onion cut into chunks, 1 jalapeno sliced in half, and 4 peeled garlic cloves.
 I usually put the leftover orange pieces in the pan as well.
 Cover tightly with foil and bake at 300F for three hours.